SEAL: Searching Expandable Architectures for Incremental Learning: Introduction

 In this work, we introduce SEAL (Searching Expandable Architectures for Incremental Learning), a novel NAS framework for IL.
 Unlike prior methods, SEAL jointly searches both the optimal architecture and its expansion policy within a single search phase.
 This unified approach significantly reduces computational overhead and memory usage while maintaining adaptability across tasks.
-As a result, SEAL offers a more practical solution for real-world deployment and aligns with key desiderata of NAS for IL—such as efficiency, scalability, and adaptability~\citep{bestpracticesNASCL}.
-SEAL specifically targets data-incremental learning, where tasks correspond to disjoint subsets of data while maintaining the same label space~\citep{types-incremental}.
+As a result, SEAL offers a more practical solution for real-world deployment and aligns with key desiderata of NAS for IL, such as efficiency, scalability, and adaptability~\cite{nas-continual-learning}.
+SEAL specifically targets data-incremental learning, where tasks correspond to disjoint subsets of data while maintaining the same label space~\cite{types-incremental}.

-SEAL utilizes a similar design to FlatNAS~\citep{flatnas}, using an OFA supernet for faster evaluation of the models~\citep{ofa} and adaptive switching for surrogate prediction~\citep{nsganetv2}.
+SEAL utilizes a similar design to FlatNAS~\cite{flatnas}, using an OFA supernet for faster evaluation of the models~\cite{ofa} and adaptive switching for surrogate prediction~\cite{nsganetv2}.
 To accelerate and improve performance estimation, we constrain the expansion operator so that all expanded architectures remain valid OFA subnetworks.
 This allows fast evaluation via fine-tuning, using pre-trained OFA weights to initialize newly added components.

-We evaluate SEAL on three datasets, showing that it delivers competitive performance with significantly reduced memory requirements compared to traditional IL methods.
+We evaluate SEAL on three datasets, showing that it delivers competitive performance while selectively allocating additional capacity only when required.
 Moreover, incorporating a flatness-based robustness metric yields consistent improvements in IL metrics.

 The remainder of this paper is structured as follows.
 Section~\ref{sec:relatedliterature} shows the related literature.
 Section~\ref{sec:background} introduces relevant background concepts.
 Section~\ref{sec:seal} details the proposed SEAL framework.
 Section~\ref{sec:experimental_results} presents experimental results, and Section~\ref{sec:conclusions} concludes the paper.
-To facilitate comparisons and reproducibility, the source code of SEAL is released to the scientific community as a public repository.\footnote{\url{https://github.com/AI-Tech-Research-Lab/SEAL}}
+To support reproducibility, we will release SEAL's source code upon paper acceptance.